mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="stopClock"></a>

 ## stopClock()

 #### Description
-The method resets *clock halt* (CH) bit of the seconds time keeping register with retaining current second in it.
+The method resets CH bit of the seconds time keeping register with retaining current second in it.

 #### Syntax
-    uint8_t stopClock();
+    ResultCodes stopClock()

 #### Parameters
 None